 When things go wrong, companies often have some sort of support staff to handle them.
 So, not all issues with the software make it back to the programmers.
 But some do.
 And when they do, you become sort of a digital detective.

 The first thing you have to do is try to recreate the issue, which is often surprisingly hard.
 And then once you do recreate it, you have to figure out what went wrong.
 I like the detective analogy because it’s a lot like crime scene work, in a sense.
 You’re trying to assemble clues, after the fact, to figure out what went wrong at an earlier point in time.

 This is a frequent programming activity as well, particularly after a company has deployed a major release to the field.

 Programmers Do a Lot of Research and Learning

 Having looked at the different flavors of actual programming, let’s now dive into what other things software developers do.
 One important complementary activity is learning and research.

-And yes, I’m actually saying that programmers learn on the job.
-And I’m also saying that’s okay.
+And, yes, I’m actually saying that programmers learn on the job.
+And I’m also saying that’s OK.
 It wouldn’t fly in a lot of other lines of work, but programmers must do this.